How Cultured Chicken is Made

 Batch Mode Fill Grow Harvest all ✓ Simple operation ✗ 30-50 g/L max density 5-10 day cycles Perfusion Mode Fresh media Spent media Harvest cells ✓ 100-200+ g/L density ✓ Continuous production ✗ Complex operation Higher media usage

-The media turnover parameter in our model captures this:
+The media turnover parameter in our interactive model captures this:

 • Turnover = 1: Batch mode (same media throughout)